-Further, as required by the UAE Federal Law No. (2) of 2015, we report that for the year ended 31 December 2021:
+Further, as required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2022:

-- we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 and the Memorandum and Articles of Association of the Bank; - iii) the Group has maintained proper books of account; - iv) investments in shares and stocks are included in note 14 to the consolidated financial statements and include purchases and investments made by the Group during the year ended 31 December 2021; - v) note 37 reflects the disclosures relating to related party transactions and the terms under which they were conducted; and - vi) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Bank has contravened, during the financial year ended 31 December 2021, any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or of its Memorandum and Articles of Association which would materially affect its activities or its consolidated financial position as at 31 December 2021.
+- we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - iii) the Group has maintained proper books of account; - iv) as disclosed in note 10 to the consolidated financial statements, the Group has purchased shares during the year ended 31 December 2022. - note 33 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted; - vi) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2022 any of the applicable provisions of the UAE Federal Decree Law No. 32 of 2021 or in respect of the Bank, its Articles of Association, which would materially affect its activities or its consolidated financial position as at 31 December 2022; and